servo/fontsan/README.md

 A sanitiser for untrusted font files.
 Currently, this is just a wrapper around [ots](https://github.com/khaledhosny/ots), which it builds a copy of.

-License: BSD 3-clause (same as ots)

 To update:

-* checkout the appropriate upstream commit in the src/ots submodule
+* check the appropriate upstream tag/commit of ots and its dependencies
+* edit the `_TAG` variables at the top of the `src/deps/update_deps.sh` script
-* $ `cd src/ots`
+* $ `bash src/deps/update_deps.sh`
-* $ `git submodule update --init --recursive
+* $ `git add src/deps`
-* adjust src/CMakeLists.txt to accommodate new and removed files from the submodules
+* Potentially adjust src/CMakeLists.txt to accommodate new and removed files from the dependencies
-* make `cargo build` work
+* make `cargo build` and `cargo test` work
-* update the crate version number
+* update the crate version number and the `CHANGELOG.md`

+## License of fontsan and dependencies

+- fontsan: BSD 3-clause license
+- ots: BSD 3-clause license
+- lz4: BSD 2-Clause license
+- brotli: MIT license
+- woff2: MIT license